ammdias/finctrl/MANUAL.md

     FinCtrl > sh manual
     The program's manual should be displayed in your browser.
-    If this doesn't happen, please read the file 'MANUAL' in the program's installation directory.
+    If this doesn't happen, please use the command:
+        > show manual inline

 The commands above take an optional argument, "`inline`", that directs the program to print the manual or license in the terminal instead of a web browser: